golemfoundation/wildland-client/Documentation/manpages/wl-start.rst

 .. option:: --default-user

    Specify a default user different than specified in configuration file.
 This will be used until Wildland FUSE driver is stopped.

+.. option:: --skip-forest-mount

+   Don't mount forest containers of default user.